Community Pride Awards

 All 4-H members may participate in the Community Pride project.
 A project is selected by the group.
 The process of planning, implementation and evaluation is plotted out and discussed by the group members.
 Groups do not need to be requesting funds to submit a proposal.

 Each group may submit a proposal for funding of Community Pride projects.
-Proposals accepted from the county must be in the State 4-H Headquarters by the November 15th deadline date to be considered for the current 4-H years funding.
-Those groups that are awarded funding MUST follow up with the Florida 4-H Community Pride Report that will be made available when the award is received.
-This will be a revised final report and will be due to the State 4-H Headquarters by the annual deadline.
+Proposals accepted from the county must be delivered to the State 4-H Headquarters by the November 1st, 2014 deadline date to be considered for the current 4-H years funding.
+This year the State 4-H Headquarters is offering to review proposals and provide suggestions to make for stronger projects.
+If you would like to have your proposal reviewed, please have it turned into State 4-H HQ by the October 1st, 2014 deadline.
+Groups that are awarded funding will be notified via email on November 14, 2014.
+Groups that are awarded funding MUST follow up with the Florida 4-H Community Pride Report that will be made available when the award is received.
+This final report is due to the State 4-H Headquarters by June 1st, 2015.

-All Florida 4-H Community Pride Reports must be received by the June 6th deadline date to compete at the state level for recognition.
-State judging takes place in June by the Record Review Committee and participants will be invited to a recognition ceremony to take place at the State 4-H University.
-The top reports will be awarded and recognized in front of the University attendees.
+All Florida 4-H Community Pride Reports must be received by the June 1st, 2015 deadline date to compete at the state level for recognition.
+State judging takes place the first week of June by the Record Review Committee.
+All participants will be invited to a recognition luncheon where the top reports will be awarded and recognized.

 PROJECT REPORTS WILL NOT BE RETURNED.
 The State will keep these reports on file for future examples.
 If the reports are not needed by the state and are available for return, a COUNTY EXTENSION FACULTY may request them to be returned.
 This request cannot be guaranteed.